SunZhaole/sunzhaole.github.io/_pages/about.md

 I'm a 4-th year PhD student in University of Edinburgh, studying on Robotics.
 My major interest is

-1. Deformable Linear Object perception and manipulation,
+1. Cable-like object perception and manipulation
-2. Dexterous manipulation of rigid objects and deformable objects,
+2. Dexterous manipulation
-3. Dexterous hand design.
+3. Dexterous hand design

-A quick view on my research: